ADD/ADHD Food to Avoid

 Dairy and Gluten

-Foods that include dairy products such as milk and cheese and gluten have been shown to exacerbate symptoms of ADHD.
-Researchers have developed several theories as to why this occurs.
 One such theory emphasizes that the compounds found in these products may act as opiate peptides for the brain, particularly for those that cannot break these materials down.
-Parents may notice that their children have dark circles under their eyes, a typical result of being allergic to dairy and gluten.
+Parents may notice that their children have dark circles under their eyes, a frequent indicator of dairy and gluten allergies.

 Simple Carbohydrates

-Foods to avoid for ADHD may contain simple carbohydrates, or sugar.
-There may be several underlying causes of why foods with this sugar are bad foods.
-Consumption of sugar causes a zinc deficiency because sugar will bind to zinc.
 Certain fungi associated with sugar, such as Candida albicans, can prevent absorption of nutritious foods.
 Also, sugar is connected to a lower production of neurotransmitters, dopamine, serotonin, and norepinephrine; essential substances needed for proper brain activity.

 Food Additives

-Much research has linked consumption of food additives with an increase in ADHD symptoms, as previously described.
-Food additives such as food dye, preservatives and artificial sweeteners have been shown to be bad foods for children with ADHD.
 Although food additives may help enhance the flavor and look of certain foods, researchers suggest that these additives are known to act as ”excitotoxins” which excite brain cells so strongly, these cells will eventually die.
-Artificial sweeteners like MSG and aspartame are other ADHD foods to avoid.
+Artificial ingredients like MSG and aspartame are other foods to avoid.

 Doctor's Help and ADHD

-Parents should first contact a doctor to discuss the proper diet for their child and a list of foods to avoid for ADHD.
-Doctors may have their child undergo some food allergy tests to verify that allergies do exist.
+Parents should first contact a doctor to discuss the proper diet for their child and obtain a list of foods that should be avoided.
+Doctors may have their child undergo some food allergy tests to verify if allergies do exist.
 Parents should request this even if doctors feel that this is unnecessary.
-After the results of these tests, parents can then help devise a proper diet plan for their children void of ADHD bad foods.
-When parents observe abnormal behavior in their kids after eating certain foods, these instances should also be reported to the child's doctor.